 - Jim Harris - Professor of Environmental Technology

-- Wilfred Otten - Professor Soil Biophysics
+- Wilfred Otten - Professor of Soil Biophysics

 - Mark Pawlett - Senior Research Fellow in Soil Biology